Required Documents for International Admissions

 1. Academic Programs

-• TOEFL: A score of 61 or better in Internet-based Test (iBT).
+Applicants who wish to enroll in an academic program at the college must present evidence of English language proficiency.
 Some colleges may have a higher minimum score requirement for admission to specific academic programs.
 Students should contact their respective college for its English language proficiency requirements.

-• IELTS: An overall Band Score of 5.5 or better.
+• IELTS: a minimum score of overall Band Score of 6.0 is required

 2. Intensive English Program (ESL)*

-1. At least six years of English language instruction as shown by the applicant’s school transcript(s).
+• At least six years of English language instruction as shown by the applicant’s school transcript(s);

-5. An original letter of recommendation from a teacher, school principal or headmaster/headmistress, or the director of an English language institute attesting to the applicant’s proficiency at the intermediate level.
+• An original letter of recommendation from a teacher, school principal or headmaster/ headmistress, or the director of an English language institute attesting to the applicant’s proficiency at the intermediate level;

 If your secondary school records (transcripts) and certificate of diploma are not in English, you must include a certified English translation attached to the original copies.
 Graduation from secondary school comparable to an American high school diploma is required.
 See here for secondary school equivalencies.